huggingface/diffusers/docs/source/en/using-diffusers/custom_pipeline_overview.md

 This section shows how users should use community components to build a community pipeline.

 You'll use the [showlab/show-1-base](https://huggingface.co/showlab/show-1-base) pipeline checkpoint as an example.
-So, let's start loading the components:

 1. Import and load the text encoder from Transformers: